-Vaping is the act of inhaling and then exhaling aerosol or vapor from a liquid that contains nicotine or other drugs, like THC.
+Vaping is the act of inhaling and exhaling aerosol or vapor from a liquid that contains nicotine and other substances, such as THC.
 The vapor is produced by an e-cigarette or other device, like a vape pen or Juul.
 Juul and other e-cigarette companies have come under fire for deceptive advertising targeting their products to youth, with the U.S. Food and Drug Administration (FDA) declaring teen vaping an “epidemic” Sept.
 12.

 Smoking vs. Vaping

 Originally marketed as a tobacco-free smoking cessation method, vaping has become increasingly popular, especially teen vaping among high school students.
 Unlike cigarettes, e-cigarettes don’t smell like tobacco or marijuana and are easily disguised.
 Since they are easier to use without detection, people tend to vape more frequently than they would smoke cigarettes.

 What is Juul?

 Juul is an e-cigarette company that’s been marketed as an alternative to smoking, e-cigarette and vaping.
 However, Juuls are vapes and e-cigarettes.

 Juul uses nicotine salts rather than pure nicotine, which allows it to provide a higher concentration of nicotine without compromising flavor.
 Juul may have pioneered the use of nicotine salts in vape devices, but they are available in different brands now as well.